bflorat/clean-quest/README.md

 - Task value fallback: when a task `finalValue` (or `value`) is missing or equal to 0, the UI uses its associated task type `defaultValue` for display and for the Estimated Money total.
 - Rules fallback: when the current quest has an empty `rules` field, the UI looks back through previous quests (sorted by start date descending) and shows the first non‑empty `rules` it finds.
 If none exist, it displays “No rules yet.”
+- Deletion protection: regular users cannot delete tasks whose effective value is negative (penalties).
+Only admins can delete negative‑valued tasks.
+The backend enforces this via the tasks deleteRule, and the UI disables the delete action accordingly.

 ### Units for task values